IABTechLab/fideslang/mkdocs/docs/index.md

 ### 1. Data Categories
 Data Categories are labels to describe the type of data processed by your software.
 These are most heavily used by the System and Dataset resources, where you can assign one or more data categories to each field.

-Data Categories are hierarchical with natural inheritance, meaning you can classify data coarsely with a high-level category (e.g. `user.provided` data), or you can classify it with greater precision using subcategories (e.g. `user.provided.identifiable.contact.email` data).
+Data Categories are hierarchical with natural inheritance, meaning you can classify data coarsely with a high-level category (e.g. `user.contact` data), or you can classify it with greater precision using subcategories (e.g. `user.contact.email` data).

 Learn more about [Data Categories in the taxonomy reference now](data_categories.md).

 ### 2. Data Uses
 Data Uses are labels that describe how, or for what purpose(s) a component of your system is using data.

-Data Uses are also hierarchical with natural inheritance, meaning you can easily describe what you're using data for either coarsely (e.g. `provide.system.operations`) or with more precision using subcategories (e.g. `provide.system.operations.support.optimization`).
+Data Uses are also hierarchical with natural inheritance, meaning you can easily describe what you're using data for either coarsely (e.g. `provide.service.operations`) or with more precision using subcategories (e.g. `provide.service.operations.support.optimization`).

 Learn more about [Data Uses in the taxonomy reference now](data_uses.md).